sash-rc/ste/README.md

 * Separated synthax parsing (prepare) and variable expansion (process) on prepared templates.
 * I/O with strings/streams

 ## Quickstart

+* Download / clone source code.
+* No installation required, just include path to *src* to your project (Other Unit Files in your Lazarus project).
-* No installation required, just add steParser and/or steProcessor to **uses** clase as needed in your unit.
+* Add steParser and/or steProcessor to **uses** clase as needed in your unit.
 * Here is a minimal example
 ```pascal
 uses steProcessor;